RayJayShark/RayJayShark.github.io/algorithms.md

 ## Code

-Click <a href="https://github.com/RayJayShark/PokerBot/tree/category2-algorithms-data-structures" target="_blank">here</a> to find the zip archive of the project after the enhancement.
+Click <a href="https://github.com/RayJayShark/PokerBot/tree/category2-algorithms-data-structures" target="_blank">here</a> to find the repository for this project.
-After being extracted, the project can be openned in an IDE of your choice and compiles.
+The link takes you directly to the branch for this enhancement.
 This enhancement includes a test project used to ensure the scoring algorithm works correctly.

 ### Important Examples